 In addition to planning for the business needs of the organization, this process results in a method of comparing actual financial results with the approved budget plan.
 The appropriateness of the pricing structure or the effects of changes in costs or activity can be observed.
 This approach gives management the flexibility to evaluate the performance of a particular activity.
-The Budget Report (a comparison of the proposed budget to the current year's budget and last year's actual) and the Responsibility Report (a comparison of actual results to budget) can advise a manager if things are not going as expected, whether strategies are being accomplished, and also give them clues as to what might be wrong.
-The function of controlling and managing the operations of the Port is accomplished with the Operating Budget.
-The annual budget process includes several Commission briefings by the operating divisions and Central Services during the year to update the Commission on key issues facing the business groups and to solicit input into overall strategies and objectives.
+The Budget Report (a comparison of the proposed budget to the current year's budget and last year's actual) and the Responsibility Report (a comparison of current year actuals to current year budget) can advise a manager if things are not going as expected, whether strategies are being accomplished, and give them clues as to what might be wrong.

+The annual budget process includes several Commission briefings by the Operating Divisions and Central Services during the year to update the Commission on key issues facing the business groups and to solicit input into overall strategies and objectives.
 The divisions update the Commission on each business unit with background information, discuss capital and operating plans, and dialogue on major policy issues.
 Divisions fine-tune their business and operating goals based on Commission input and put together their budgets.